GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

     indicate that the relevant workload was terminated.
 Possibly the environment is not healthy.

-1. Check https://cloud.google.com/composer/docs/getting-support if you need
+1. Follow up with [support channels](https://cloud.google.com/composer/docs/getting-support) if you need additional help.
-    additional help.
 When contacting Google Cloud Support, make sure to provide all relevant information including complete output from this script.